 The Hybrid Connectivity Proof of Concept (PoC) with SGN has completed following which they have launched their 'Strategic Connectivity' procurement exercise.
-Arqiva has been awarded the preferred supplier status for all three lots and will be working with SGN to conclude the contract.
+Arqiva has been awarded the preferred supplier status and will be working with SGN to conclude the contract.

 Other Smart Water Metering Trials